Jem20/PageVisibilityAPI-Test/README.md

 # PageVisibilityAPI-Test
-**This is purely just to test the "visibiltychange" event.
+**This is purely just to test the "visibilitychange" event.
 It isn't meant to be anything advanced.**

 Using the page visibility API to determine whether a page is visible or hidden.